 Summer Wardrobe Essentials

-White jeans make a crisp statement and pair well with everything from neutrals to pastels to brights.
-I wear them all year round, but I cannot imagine my spring and summer wardrobe without them.
+White jeans top the list because they’re one of the mainstays of my summer wardrobe.
+They make a crisp statement and pair well with everything from neutrals to pastels to brights.

 Shop white jeans:

-I practically live in denim shorts in the summertime.
-I’m willing to spend money on my jean shorts because I wear them so much, but I’ve also been on the hunt for more affordable pairs to recommend.
-I’ll be posting my denim shorts roundup later this week, so stay tuned for that!
+As a stay-at-home mom, I practically live in denim shorts in the summertime.
+I’m willing to spend money on my jean shorts because I wear them so much, but I’ve also been on the hunt for more budget-friendly pairs to recommend.

 As always, take into consideration your body type and your style aesthetic and choose a pair that you will love to wear over and over.